Author

 As a result, a dilemma arises wherein over-provisioning becomes an acceptable compromise to ensure uninterrupted uptime of critical applications, considering the significant impact these complexities have on day-to-day business operations.

-However, overprovisioning incurs additional expenses when they have excess or insufficiently utilized storage capacity, resulting in increased costs.
 As per a report by StormForge, a significant portion of respondents said that 48% of their cloud spend is being wasted, with over-provisioning and cloud complexity being the leading causes.
-Additionally, financial resources that could have been directed towards essential business endeavors are invested in idle storage capacity, indicating a misuse of funds amounting to $17B annually.

 • Underprovisioning: This occurs when organizations allocate insufficient resources for their applications, leading to poor performance, service interruptions, and the need for immediate scaling.
-Such scenarios often result in additional expenses due to adjustments made during peak demand, causing diminished user experiences and increased downtime.

 • Underutilization: This involves the failure to fully exploit the capabilities of cloud services or resources.
 Organizations invest in advanced features or performance levels but do not configure or utilize them optimally.
 This underutilization results in missed opportunities to derive the maximum value from cloud services.